-But most businesses don’t sell their bulk orders by the cord.
+Most businesses don’t sell their bulk orders by the cord.
 Instead, they use a smaller measurement called a face cord.
-This usually contains one third the amount of wood contained in a full cord.
-Once again, the exact volume of a face cord can vary from seller to seller, so it’s important to ask the seller how they measure their face cord before buying in bulk.
+This usually contains one-third the amount of wood in a full cord.
+Once again, the exact volume of a face cord can vary, so it’s important to ask the seller how they measure their face cord before buying in bulk.

 4. Prepare for Storing Your Wood Ahead of Time

-Have you thought about where you’ll store your bulk firewood order?
-It’s crucial that you do it before it gets here because you can end up wasting a lot of quality wood if you don’t, especially if you’re ordering kiln-dried firewood!
+Have you thought about where you’ll store your bulk firewood delivery order?
+It’s crucial that you do it before it gets here because you can waste a lot of quality wood if you don’t – especially if you’re ordering kiln-dried firewood!

 We think you get the picture.

-So, to keep your bulk kiln-dried firewood order pristine, you’re going to want to securely store it.
-The best place to do this is in a cool, dry indoor place, such as a basement or garage.
+To keep your bulk kiln-dried firewood order pristine, you will want to store it securely.
+The best place to do this is in a cool, dry indoor area like a basement or garage.

-But if you don’t have space in your home, you can also keep the wood protected outside.
+But you can keep the wood protected outside if you don’t have space in your home.
 A great way to do this is by stacking the wood in a log store or rack.

-At the very least, make sure you elevate the wood off the ground and stack it with space between the pieces to allow for airflow.
+At the very least, elevate the wood off the ground and stack it with space between the pieces to allow for airflow.
 You could also put a tarp over the wood to protect it from the rain.